Flat Lick, Kentucky

 In the 20th century, Knox County underwent a transformation with the advent of mechanized mining and the expansion of educational opportunities.
 Mining companies became major employers, shaping the local economy and culture.
 Additionally, education saw significant improvements with the establishment of public schools and institutions like Union College, enriching the intellectual and cultural landscape of the county.
 Today, Knox County continues to evolve, with a focus on attracting new industries, preserving its historical heritage, and improving quality of life for its residents.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Knox County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Knox County, Kentucky.